What Does It Mean To Produce Sustainable Wine?

 Bushey is hopeful that seventy percent of growers in the state will agree to participate in the program.
 The first growers are already enrolled and large industry partners will be starting soon.

 More Northwest Extra

 Listen Read Transcript There’s a glass shortage putting Northwest wineries over a barrel right now in bottling season.
-Many winemakers may have to make do… Continue Reading Glass, Corks, Capsules, Wine Supplies Are Hard To Get
+Many winemakers may have to make do with another style of bottle,… Continue Reading Glass, Corks, Capsules, Wine Supplies Are Hard To Get

 Listen Read Transcript Host Lead: A widespread glass shortage has hit the Northwest wine industry.
 [GASP!]
 Correspondent Anna King explains.
-Some wineries might not be… Continue Reading A Widespread Glass Shortage Has Hit The Northwest Wine Industry
+Some wineries might not be able to bottle your favorite… Continue Reading A Widespread Glass Shortage Has Hit The Northwest Wine Industry